george-lyons/OB/README.md

 This algorithm ensures that the most competitive orders are matched first while maintaining fairness by honoring the sequence of order submissions.

+### Improvements and TODOS:

+Overall this is a basic implementation to demonstrate the algorithms

+* Make non allocating.
+Use a Mutable level object and Mutable orders
+* this can be zero GC but demonstrates the algorithms required to build an order book in array based fashion
+* Exception handling around edge cases
+* More tests to cover order book changes
+* Improved benchmarks